 When immovable property is inherited as part of an estate in Malta each heir has a notary register a deed of causa mortis.
 As well as stating ownership this document also declares a value for the property, which is subject to review by the Maltese government.

-Selling inherited property in Malta is subject to capital gains tax at the rate of 12%.
+Selling inherited property is subject to capital gains tax at the rate of 12%.
 The gain is calculated as the difference between the sale price and the value declared on the deed of causa mortis at time of inheritance.

 Certain factors can complicate the question of how to handle a sale of inherited property including: